Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 ## Connecting to a Duet mainboard

 Multiple methods are available to connect the DuetScreen to a mainboard.
 The recommended method is to use a USB cable.
-This allows for a consistant connection, not reliant on a wifi network and is the easiest to set up.
+This allows for a consistent connection, not reliant on a wifi network and is the easiest to set up.

 The Connection choice is made on the Settings->Connection screen:
 ![duetscreen-settings-connection-0.1.png](/hardware/duetscreen/duetscreen-settings-connection-0.1.png)